The Best Professional Soil Test Kit

 Let me say that again, don’t use cheap DIY tests!
 You are legitimately throwing your money in the trash.
 I’ve used them and they are so inaccurate it’s crazy.
 No one is going to get a good soil test result by using a pinch of soil and trying to read the color of the water.

-In addition to the cheap DIY kits, I’d recommend avoiding a test from your cooperative extension.
-It may have a low cost or even be free but speaking from experience, it was not worth it.
+Here’s why: It may have a low cost or even be free but speaking from experience, it was not worth it.
 My extension only took dry soil samples, making it so I had to wait a few weeks for the soil sample to dry indoors.
 Then I had to drive over an hour round trip to drop it off, and finally to top it all off, I waited for another month for the results.

 My Cooperative Extension would only give recommendations for amendments that were conventional and I was organically gardening.
 It was such a pain and hassle overall.